2015 New York Jets season: Week 17: at Buffalo Bills

-With the loss, and with the Steelers defeating the Browns the same day, the Jets finished their season 10-6 and were eliminated from the playoffs.
+With the loss, and with the Steelers defeating the Browns the same day, the Jets finished their season 10-6 and were eliminated from the playoffs for the 5th consecutive season.
 This was also the first time since 2004 that one NFL team defeated another twice in the same season and both games ended with the same score.
 The Jets were also seeking a 6-game winning streak for the first time since 1986.
 It was also quarterback Ryan Fitzpatrick's first return to Buffalo since the Bills released him following the 2012 season.
 Fitzpatrick played for the Bills from 2009 to 2012.
+New York finished the season 4-4 on the road and 3-3 against the AFC East.
+As of 2025, this remains the last time the Jets had a winning season.